Kotlin/KEEP/proposals/stdlib/exclusive-ranges.md

 ## Reference implementation

-You can find an `OpenRange` implementation [here in Kotlin-Statistics](https://github.com/thomasnield/kotlin-statistics/blob/master/src/main/kotlin/org/nield/kotlinstatistics/Ranges.kt).
-There is no `Range` parent however.
+You can find an `OpenEndRange` implementation [here in Kotlin-Statistics](https://github.com/thomasnield/kotlin-statistics/blob/master/src/main/kotlin/org/nield/kotlinstatistics/Ranges.kt), although there it is called an `OpenRange`.
+There is no `Range` parent either.

 ## Unresolved questions

-If we were to extract a `Range` parent for `ClosedRange` and `OpenRange`, what should it contain?
+If we were to extract a `Range` parent for `ClosedRange`, `OpenRange`, `OpenStartRange`, and `OpenEndRange`, what should it contain?

 Here is one proposed implementation: a `lowerBound` and `upperBound` should be defined to generalize the `start` and `end`, but not indicate whether they are inclusive or exclusive.
 This allows a `List<Range>` to still have access to the start and end values, regardless if they are inclusive or exclusive.